sabhiram/sabhiram.github.io/_posts/2018-09-21-using_python_generators_with_go.md

 ### Conclusion

 In this post we investigated:

 1. Wrapping and invoking simple C functions from `golang`.
 2. Including `libpython` with cgo `LDFLAGS`.
-3. Load a python file as a module from `golang`.
+3. Loading a python file as a module from `golang`.
-4. Grab an instance of, and use the `generator`.
+4. Grabbing an instance of, and using the python `generator` from go.